tobijegede/jegede-portfolio/finalprojpart2.md

 **Aesthetics & Layout:**

 1. What are your initial reactions to the layout and logical structure of the website?
-2.  logically the arugments flow, only have top 20 universities (more interesting to see top 200 or public vs private universities) -- argument about universities (what if universitites played a bigger role than the cities that they're in -- hold more power than their
-- alumni -- organize for what university should spend endowment on (divestment focus) --> usful

-4. What are some of the things that are working about the overall layout/use of color?
+2. What are some of the things that are working about the overall layout/use of color?
 Do you find the colors to be distracting or do they compliment the story?
 "colors are good" =